FoamyGuy/Android_Bluefruit_Playground/readme.md

     - Need to provide smaller cpb asset and make a layout for mdpi to fix pixel / selector checks alignment

 * Buttons Module
-    - The switch should either get set correctly automatically on load, or de-emphasize the first change

 * Tone Module
     - the speaker symbol should animate - big when keys are pressed, regular when released